resting-dove/funm/README.md

 ## Molecular Dynamics

-In `semi_md/` have made multiple attempts at implementing the semi-analytic MD as described by
+In `semi_md/` I have made multiple attempts at implementing the semi-analytic MD as described by
 > D. L. Michels and M. Desbrun, “A semi-analytical approach to molecular dynamics,” *Journal of Computational Physics*,
 > vol. 303, pp. 336–354, Dec.
 2015, doi: 10.1016/j.jcp.2015.10.009.